 “Is it still going to hurt?” he asked.
 He coughed once more, but only the once.

 Hyacinth deferred to Auntie Enora.
-Auntie Enora shook her head.
+Auntie Enora shook Erik’s head.
 “I’m sorry, child.
 My medicine only works on sick.
 This is… This is a wound.
 And the fever, well, it isn’t a fever.”

 “I have medicine for pain,” said Hyacinth.
 It didn’t do very well for this kind of pain, but it did a little.
 She didn’t have anything that would work for the heat either.